 No matter which of these models you go for, the 2019 Ford Mondeo will have an 8.0-inch touchscreen infotainment system that’s equipped with Apple CarPlay and Android Auto.
 These will let you connect your smartphone to the car’s large, dashboard-mounted display when using apps for functions like music playback and navigation.

 The 2019 Ford Mondeo will have improved safety kit over the current range.
 You will now be able to get the car with road-sign-reading technology, which will display details like the speed limit on the infotainment screen.
 There will also be a stop-and-go function, which brakes and accelerates the car for you on the motorway.

 2019 Ford Mondeo engines and driving

 The 2019 Ford Mondeo will include the same engines offered in the outgoing model, which range from 1.0-litre petrols to 2.0-litre petrol and diesels.
-The car will introduce an EcoBlue variant of Ford’s 2.0-litre diesel engine to the Mondeo estate line, lowering the CO2 emissions of the current model.
-The inclusion of an eight-speed automatic gearbox (exclusive to the EcoBlue 2.0-litre diesel engine) ensures a smooth ride while also increasing fuel efficiency even further.
+An EcoBlue variant of Ford’s 2.0-litre diesel engine will be introduced to the Mondeo estate line, lowering the car’s CO2 emissions when compared to the current model.
+The inclusion of an eight-speed automatic gearbox (exclusive to the EcoBlue 2.0-litre diesel engine) will ensure smooth progress on the road, while increasing fuel efficiency.

 2019 Ford Mondeo Hybrid estate

-Ford says the 2019 Mondeo Hybrid estate is designed to make navigating urban traffic and quick stop/start situations as smooth and economical as possible.
-To help with that, the car will come with regenerative brakes, which can recapture up to 90% of the energy lost while braking.
+Ford says the 2019 Mondeo Hybrid estate has been designed to make navigating urban traffic and quick stop/start situations as smooth and economical as possible.
+To help with that, the car will come with regenerative brakes, which can recapture up to 90 percent of the energy lost while coming to a stop.

 2019 Ford Mondeo interior